Below are answers to frequently-asked questions about SEGL. Please contact us if you have more questions!

-We aim to enroll approximately 24 students in each cohort.
+We enroll 24 students in each cohort.

 Yes, SEGL has enrolled many international students who can communicate fluently in English.
 We have the capacity to issue F-1 student visas to our Washington, DC program only.
 Please contact the admissions office to learn more about this process and additional requirements prior to submitting an application.

 Though political leaders from across the spectrum will meet with SEGL students throughout the semester, the School is not aligned with any political group and does not seek to promote a political agenda.
 Our firm belief is that ethical challenges are not solved with sound bites, but with honest reflection and dialogue that includes as many differing perspectives as possible.
+We challenge students to think deeply and critically, but we do not attempt to prescribe the outcome of students’ thinking.
 With this in mind, we strive to provide a balanced spectrum of political ideas to our students.
-We challenge students to think deeply and critically, but we do not attempt to prescribe the outcome of students’ thinking.

 Students need a valid passport for both our Johannesburg and London programs.
 The passport expiration date must be at least 6 months after the program concludes.

 The most frequently-attended colleges and universities for last year's graduates are (in order of attendance):

 Harvard University, Stanford University, Yale University, Brown University, University of Chicago, Carleton College, Columbia University, Cornell University, Dartmouth College, Duke University, Georgetown University, New York University, Rice University, Tufts University, University of Richmond, UCLA, Wesleyan University